 Literary & Historical Society

 As well as House Debates, the L&H also awards the Honorary Fellowship, or the James Joyce Award of the Society, to outstanding individuals at the forefront their fields.
-These people come to address members of the society, and past recipients include JK Rowling, Noam Chomsky, Emeli Sandé, Will Ferrell, Armando Iannucci and Archbishop Desmond Tutu.
+These people come to address members of the society, and past recipients include Bill Browder, Noam Chomsky, Emeli Sandé, Kristian Nairn, Armando Iannucci and Archbishop Desmond Tutu.

 Of course for those of you with an interest in competitive debating, we take part in numerous intervarsity competitions across the UK and Ireland.
 We hold training for our members throughout the year.
-Over the past five years our members have travelled to Belgrade in Serbia, Manila in the Philippines and Chennai in India representing UCD.
+Over the past five years our members have travelled to Athens in Greece, Novi Sad in Serbia and Thailand representing UCD.